kagurazakayashi/EvernightBoard/README.md

 If you need to edit the source code, you must complete steps 1 through 5 before starting the IDE.

+#### Manual Compilation Example

+- Run `flutter build apk --no-tree-shake-icons` to compile the installation package for Android.
+- Run `flutter build appbundle --no-tree-shake-icons` to compile the release version for Android.

 ### Compiling on Windows

 - Compile as a Windows application and run: `build.bat`.